How To Get Insanely Good At Chin-ups And Pull-ups

 Ian,

-I’d suggest doing singles, increasing the number of singles every day, as well as doing 3 sets of 5 on the lat pull down at least 3 times per week and slowly increasing the working weight.
+2 pull-ups is a start after all 🙂 I’d suggest doing singles, increasing the number of singles every day, as well as doing 3 sets of 5 on the lat pull down at least 3 times per week and slowly increasing the working weight.
 Also try to lose weight if you need to (a very light dinner is a good start).

 Cheers,